OutSystems/docs-product/src/deliver-mobile/customize-mobile-app/configure-accessible-domains.md

 ---
 summary: Define which domains your mobile app can access.
+Please note we recently replaced the term whitelist with allowlist across all OutSystems documentation.
 tags: runtime-mobile
 ---